 Accessibility

 The Teacher Education Office strives to provide inclusive, equitable, and accessible service to our students and applicants.
 Applicants are considered without regard to age, ancestry, colour, economic status, place of origin, race, religion, family status, marital status, permanent disability and/or long term medical condition, political belief, gender, or sexual orientation.
-In accordance to UBC Policy LR7 (Disability Accommodation Policy), if you have a physical or mental disability requiring accommodations during the admission evaluation process, please submit a special admissions consideration request.

 To better understand Policy LR7 (i.e., eligibility, definition of disability, difference between academic concessions and accommodations, etc.), please visit the Centre for Accessibility’s FAQ on Policy LR7.